Cabin Facilities

 used for recreation; they do not have air conditioning or central heating.

-Ceiling fans are present in most cabins; fireplaces and woodstoves are available as indicated
+Ceiling fans are present in most cabins.

 Cabin 2 has no sleeping facilities, and is available to all camp

-Electricity may fail during
+Electricity may fail during snow, ice, and

 Cabin 1